 “You put them on fruits like fibrous apples, and it encourages kids to eat healthier alternatives to candy 🍎,” says @kjk_dentalcorp.
 These allergen- and gluten-free stickers can turn carrots and cucumbers into silly monsters — like cute costumes for produce!

-OK, so we’re a bit biased, but our absolute favorite treat is the Cocofloss Trick-or-Treat Set!
-It comes with a dozen Cocofloss Minis (each 8 yards long) that are the perfect size to hand out to spooks of all ages.
+OK, so we’re a bit biased, but our absolute favorite treats are the Cocofloss Trick-or-Treat Set and Cauldron o' Minis!
+They come with a wicked assortment of Cocofloss Minis (each 8 yards long) that are the perfect size to hand out to spooks of all ages.
 They’re fun, festive, and fatal to boogeyman bacteria.

 Cocofloss team member Sammie Yamashita is “obsessed” with SmartSweets Fish, a plant-based treat made without added sugar. @cleanbeautycleansoul votes for them, too!
 Sammie also has a soft spot for sugar-free candies made with xylitol, a natural sweetener that helps slay tooth decay.
 Check out those made by Dr. John's.